Manjimup, Western Australia: Education

 Two public primary schools and one public high school are located in Manjimup along with a Catholic K-12 school, Kearnan College.
 Manjimup Primary School opened in 1911, and moved to a new location in 2005.
 Manjimup Primary School had 431 students in semester 2, 2007, with 40 of those students in part-time kindergarten.
 The student attendance rate is 94%, compared with 93.1% statewide.
 The school's students tend to remain in Manjimup for their secondary education.

 East Manjimup Primary School opened in 1971.
 Seventy-five percent of students live in the town east of the railway line, with the remaining students from farms or smaller communities out of town or outside the school's catchment area.
 The school had 331 students in semester 2, 2007, with 36 in part-time kindergarten.
 Its student attendance rate is 93.2%.

-Kearnan College (formerly Saint Jeremy Chole College) was founded by the Sisters of St Joseph of the Sacred Heart in 1925 and was originally called St Joseph's.
-The school had 461 students from kindergarten to year 12, as of September 2016.
+Kearnan College was founded by the Sisters of St Joseph of the Sacred Heart in 1925 and was originally called St Joseph's.
+The school had 302 students from kindergarten to year 12, as of July 2026.
 It was only a primary school in its early years; the high school was added under parish priest Father Stephen Kelly in 1970.
 With this addition, Kearnan College became the first coeducational catholic school in Western Australia.

 The town's high school, Manjimup Senior High School, was established in 1957.
 School facilities were upgraded in 1997 and 1999, with the addition of a Technology and Enterprise Centre and refurbishment of several areas.
 Over half of its students travel to school on the school's buses, with the most distant students travelling more than 80 km, each way, per day.
 The school catchment area includes Manjimup, Bridgetown, Northcliffe, Pemberton and Boyup Brook.
 Manjimup Senior High School had 668 students in semester 2, 2007.
 Selected school programmes are delivered in partnership with South West College of TAFE, Challenger TAFE, and Edith Cowan University.
 The school consistently performs well in Tertiary Entrance Exam results.
 In 2007, Manjimup Senior High School was the best performing state school in WA, placed at number 8 in the list of top-performing schools.